 Council Member Ruth M. Low

 Ruth Low was elected to the Diamond Bar City Council in 2015.
-She served as mayor in 2018, and served as mayor pro tem in 2017.
+She served her first term as mayor in 2018 and was mayor pro tem in 2017.

 Prior to that, Ms. Low served on the City’s Parks and Recreation Commission from 2005 through 2009, and served as its chair and vice-chair.

-Additionally, Ms. Low is the City Council delegate to the standing committees on the City Audit, the City Council Goals/City Manager Evaluation, Public Safety, and the Fee Studies.
-She is also the Council liaison to the Diamond Bar Library and alternate to the Chamber of Commerce.
+Additionally, Ms. Low is the City Council’s delegate to the standing committees on Fee Studies, Legislative, and Neighborhood Improvement.
+She is also the Council liaison to the Chamber of Commerce and alternate to the Diamond Bar Library.

 Ms. Low is a Deputy District Attorney with the Los Angeles County District Attorney’s office.
 She regularly appears in the Los Angeles County Superior Court and the California Court of Appeals representing the People of the State of California.

 She has prosecuted serious and violent crimes such as murder, vehicular manslaughter, robbery, home invasion robbery, burglary, rape, and child sexual abuse.

 As a member of the Special Prosecution Bureau, she has successfully prosecuted multi-defendant cyber-crimes involving losses in excess of $1M, large-scale financial fraud cases, major health care frauds, and crimes involving controlled substances and firearms.